yvelikova/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/customize_page_content.md

 6. Click **System > Global Configuration > Users**.
 7. On the **User Options** tab, set the Captcha field to **Captcha - ReCaptcha**, and click **Save & Close**.

-To verify the change, go to API Portal home page, and click **Sign In > Sign up**.
+To verify the change, go to API Portal home page and click **Sign In > Sign up**.
 The reCaptcha functionality is displayed on the sign up page.

 ![API Portal sign up page with ReCaptcha](/Images/APIPortal/reCaptcahsigunp.png)